Preventing Youth Violence: Twenty Years Later (Enhanced Findings and Treatment Interventions, Part 2)

 1. Flannery, R. B. Jr. Preventing Youth Violence: A Guide for Parents, Teachers, and Counselors.
 Brookyn, New York: American Mental Health Foundation, 2012a.

 2. Flannery, R. B. Jr. Preventing Youth Violence before It Begins.
-Brooklyn, New York: American Mental Health Foundation, 2021, in press.
+Brooklyn, New York: American Mental Health Foundation, early 2022.

 3. American Psychiatric Association.
 Updated Diagnostic and Statistical Manual 5.
 Washington, D.C.: American Psychiatric Association, 2013.